-When it comes to serving up both the history and future of gaydom itself, few places on earth can match Germany and its ever-sassy city of Berlin.
-Strategically situated at the heart of northern Europe, Germany is loaded with some of the continent's best gay-rich and style-heavy supercities, rendering it a savvy Euro-traveler wunderland.
+Strategically situated at the heart of northern Europe, Germany is loaded with some of the continent's best gay-rich and style-heavy super-cities, rendering it a savvy Euro-traveler wonderland:

-The capital of today's queer Germany -- some would argue Europe too, and maybe even the planet -- is Berlin. Über-hip, profoundly historic, and perennially full of chutzpah, Berlin is the ultimate modern melting pot, a city whose art, music, design, fashion, and nightlife scenes are all nothing short of epic.
-It's a sprawling but electric metropolis that's seen intense highs and lows in just its last 100 years, with repeated cycles of extreme mayhem, quiet introspection, and astounding regeneration.
+Berlin is the capital of today's queer Germany. Über-hip, profoundly historic, and perennially full of chutzpah, Berlin is the ultimate modern melting pot, a city whose art, music, design, fashion, and nightlife scenes are all nothing short of epic.

 Frankfurt is Germany's business and financial capital, often called "Mainhattan" thanks to its adjacent River Main and its New York-esque skyscraper-heavy horizon.
-Frankfurt's huge airport makes it one of Germany's main transportation hubs, and its fantastic roster of museums and attractions draws millions of visitors here every year.
 The epicenter of Frankfurt gay action is the so-called Bermuda Triangle, just north of the city-center Konstablerwache.